adeutscher/Adventure.Planning/README.md

 Making endpoints means that I can make scripts to edit the game live, reducing my debug workflow to "Insert/Adjust -> Observe -> Repeat".

-All of this would also be a precursor to other production-acceptable endpoints.
+All of this could also be a precursor to other production-acceptable endpoints.